XiaoMigros/xmms-tools/README.md

 - Requires MuseScore 3 or 4

 ### Smart add slurs
-- Add slurs to selections of music, without going over rests
+- Automatically adds slurs to the selected passage of music, stopping at rests.
 - Requires MuseScore 3 or 4

 ### Smart tie placement